FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

   - *Example Command*: "Give me BTC 1h price chart with MACD and support resistances."

 - **TraderCloner**: Emulate the analysis methods of top traders by integrating their open-source strategies.
+(Upcoming feature)

   - *Example Command*: "Give me SOLANA analytics as Emperor would do"

-- **Coin Loyalty**: Use an AI graph (GNN) system to predict whether a new coin is promising or at risk of being rug-pulled.
+- **Coin Trust**: the platform will utilize AI and Graph Neural Networks to predict the trustworthiness of new coins, helping users make informed investment decisions.
+(Upcoming feature)

 - **Coin Recommendation System**: Recommend coins purchased by wallets that exhibit similar behavior to yours.
+(Upcoming feature)

 ### FridonSearch